Skip to content

 Installation

-Currently, binaries are provided for Windows (64-bit) only.
-To install the latest release, proceed as follows:
+64-bit binaries are provided for Windows and Linux (Ubuntu 22.04) platform.
+To install the latest Windows release, proceed as follows:

-• Unzip this file at arbitrary location on your PC.
+• Unzip the downloaded file at arbitrary location on your PC.

 • Execute the INSTALL.bat file as administrator.
 This will (by default) install the software in the folder "C:\Program Files\FEDEM" on your PC, set the file association for FEDEM model files to the GUI executable (Fedem.exe), and optionally create short-cuts to the executable on the user's Desktop and in the Windows Start menu.